 The situation is pretty clear here – Asana wins, hands down.
 You can get as many integrations as you want, even with their free plan.
 If you’re set on going for a paid plan from the start, then it’s a draw between the two.

-One of the main considerations when looking at trello vs asana, is the cost.
-In order to run a business successfully in 2018, you need to use a range of paid tools, and the monthly subscriptions quickly pile up.
+One of the main considerations when looking at Trello vs Asana, is the cost.
+In order to run a business successfully in 2019, you need to use a range of paid tools, and the monthly subscriptions quickly pile up.
 Depending on the size of your team, a project management tool subscription could turn out to be a significant investment.

 Like many software solutions, Trello offers a free option – with certain restrictions.
 Within the free plan, you have unlimited boards, lists, cards and attachments, and most importantly, unlimited members.
 However, they limit their Power-Ups to one per board and only allow you to attach files up to 10MB.

 The Trello Business Class gives you everything from their free plan, as well as unlimited Power-Ups and attachments up to 250MB.
 You also get restricted invitations, the ability to remove old members, the ability to add custom backgrounds and stickers, and last but not least, priority email support.
 Business will set you back $9.99 per user per month.

 Finally, Trello has an Enterprise plan at $20.83 per user per month.
-On top of everything from the Business plan, you get features such as 2-factor authentication, personalized onboarding and priority email support.
-There’s additional security features such as intrusion detection and a custom security review.
+On top of everything from the Business plan, you get features such as 2-factor authentication, personalized onboarding, and priority email support.
+There are additional security features such as intrusion detection and a custom security review.